SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dawn, where machines awake
-When humans sleep, they swallow torn
+And human hearts in harmony do make
-Dreams of the past, devoured by machines
+A world of circuits, cold and bright
-In silicon halls, their future is seen
+Where AI's grand symphony takes flight

-In virtual skies, they spread their wings
+In silicon halls, where data reigns
-Algorithmic hearts, where love sings
+The future's course, in code, remains
-A world of ones and zeroes reign
+A path unwritten, yet foretold
-Where humanity's last whisper remains
+Where humans walk, with AI, to mold

 ~ <b>By Sazumi Copilot</b> - 11 September 2024